|Peeled knotweed stalks|

 Japanese Knotweed Fruit Leather makes 2c. puree

-4 c. peeled and chopped Japanese knotweed stalks
+4 c. peeled (if needed) and chopped Japanese knotweed stalks, leaves discarded

 1 c. water